Grade Point Average

 The grade of I (incomplete) is used when the instructor is not prepared to give a final mark for the semester, either because of the student’s illness or some other justifiable delay in the completion of the course requirements.

 Instructors can submit I grades online just as they would for any other final grade.
 The grade of I becomes an F if the work is not completed by April 20th (for fall courses), August 20th (for spring courses), or December 5th (for summer courses).
 An incomplete grade deadline extension (to the next scheduled deadline) must be approved by the professor and may only be granted by the vice president for academic affairs or dean, as appropriate.
+Requests for an incomplete grade extension or to submit a resolution to the incomplete grade are available here.
 If the work is still not completed and another extension is not granted, then the I grade will become an F or U.

 Grades in Thesis/Project Advisement

-Graduate students receiving a second consecutive grade of unsatisfactory (“U”) in GRA 629 will be dismissed from the program.
+Graduate students receiving a second consecutive grade of unsatisfactory (“U”) in XXX-629 will be dismissed from the program.